rebelinux/AsBuiltReport.NETAPP.OntapStorage/README.md

 Install-Module AsBuiltReport
 ```

+Ensure you repeat the following steps for the [system requirements](https://github.com/rebelinux/AsBuiltReport.NETAPP.OntapStorage#wrench-system-requirements) also.

+1. Download the code package / [latest release](https://github.com/rebelinux/AsBuiltReport.NETAPP.OntapStorage/releases/latest) zip from GitHub
+2. Extract the zip file
+3. Copy the folder `AsBuiltReport.NETAPP.OntapStorage` to a path that is set in `$env:PSModulePath`.
+4. Open a PowerShell terminal window and unblock the downloaded files with

+    ```powershell
+    $path = (Get-Module -Name AsBuiltReport.NETAPP.OntapStorage -ListAvailable).ModuleBase; Unblock-File -Path $path\*.psd1; Unblock-File -Path $path\Src\Public\*.ps1; Unblock-File -Path $path\Src\Private\*.ps1
+    ```

+5. Close and reopen the PowerShell terminal window.

+_Note: You are not limited to installing the module to those example paths, you can add a new entry to the environment variable PSModulePath if you want to use another path._
 ### :closed_lock_with_key: Required Privileges

 To generate a NetApp Ontap Array report, a user account with the readonly role of higher on the AFF/FAS is required.